 In accordance with the terms of the Annual Bonus Plan, in determining the overall goal achievement factor, the Committee may make adjustments to the actual levels of achievement under each corporate performance measure to ensure that each corporate performance measure reflects the Company's normalized operating performance in the ordinary course of business.
-Adjustments to EBIT and Free Cash Flow totaled \$15.3 million and \$1.6 million, respectively.
-No adjustments were made to Revenue.
-In general, these adjustments relate to unplanned or unanticipated events and nonrecurring System Transformation items.
-Examples of such adjustments would be the mark-to-market adjustments required on the Company's hedges for certain commodities such as fuel and aluminum and asset impairments related to supply chain optimization efforts.
+In general, these potential adjustments relate to unplanned or unanticipated events and nonrecurring items.
+Examples of such adjustments would be mark-to-market adjustments required on the Company's hedges for certain commodities such as fuel and aluminum and costs related to supply chain optimization efforts.
+In addition, Revenue is adjusted to exclude sales to other bottlers, because those sales are the result of supply chain decisions made by a national product supply group comprised of The Coca-Cola Company and certain regional producing Coca-Cola bottlers (including the Company) and not by Company management.
+Adjustments to EBIT, Free Cash Flow and Revenue in fiscal 2021 totaled \$3.3 million, \$7.0 million and \$(347.2) million, respectively.
+The adjustment to Revenue was comprised solely of sales to other bottlers.

-The following table reflects the calculation of the overall goal achievement factor for 2019:
+The following table reflects the calculation of the overall goal achievement factor for fiscal 2021:

-Performance Measure Weight Target Performance Goal Adjusted Goal Achievement Payout Percentage Weighted Payout Percentage EBIT 40% \$ 160.0 million \$ 196.0 million 150.0% 60.00% Free Cash Flow 40% \$ 60.0 million \$ 80.6 million 150.0% 60.00% Revenue 20% \$ 4.843 billion \$ 4.827 billion 95.9% 19.17% Overall Goal Achievement Factor 139.17%
+Performance Measure Weight Target Performance Goal Adjusted Goal Achievement Payout Percentage Weighted Payout Percentage EBIT 40% \$270.0 million \$442.4 million 150.0% 60.0% Free Cash Flow 40% \$ 70.0 million \$312.9 million 150.0% 60.0% Revenue 20% \$ 4.895 billion \$ 5.216 billion 150.0% 30.0% Overall Goal Achievement Factor 150.0%